jim-low/8-puzzle-solver/README.md

 # 8 Puzzle AI Solver

-## What is this
-College Assignment on Artificial Intelligence Project to solve given puzzle using 2 chosen algorithms
+College Assignment on Artificial Intelligence Project to solve given puzzle using the chosen algorithms
-- Puzzle: 8 Puzzle
+- Toy Problem: 8 Puzzle
 - Chosen Algorithms:
-    - idk yet 1
+    - Breadth First Search
-    - Informed Search: A* Search
+    - A* Search
+    - One More Search Strategy
-- Programming Language of choice: Javascript
+- Programming Language: Javascript